 The Company had foreign currency sales and purchases, which exposed the Company to foreign currency risk.
-The Company used foreign exchange forward contracts to eliminate currency exposure.
-These foreign exchange forward contracts could reduce the influence of the exchange rate fluctuations on the Company's income.
+Exchange rate exposures are managed within approved policy parameters utilizing foreign exchange forward contracts.

 Sensitivity analysis

 The Company is mainly exposed to the USD and RMB.